 Unfortunately, this system is good and bad: "I've seen firsthand how the dopamine rush cuts both ways," she says.
 "The tremendous high you get from a run in the park can be powerful enough to change your life.
 But that healthy high occupies the same pathways, and can easily become confused with, the dopamine hit from a snort of cocaine.
 Clearly, not all rewards are created equal—and some can kill you."

-More From Rodale News: Are You Suffering from "False Hunger" Pains?
+More: Are You Suffering from "False Hunger" Pains?

 And junk food has proven to elicit strong addictive properties, eliciting a strong dopamine rush that can lead to addiction.
 "During continued dopamine flooding, the brain thinks it has 'too much' dopamine—so the brain attempts to compensate for this overabundance by battening down the hatches, decreasing the total number of dopamine receptors to lessen the amount of dopamine your brain absorbs."
 With fewer receptors, you need more stimulant (in this case, food) to get the same rush as you did the first time.